- Lindsay Paterson

 Education is now the basis of social success in liberal societies, the key to occupational opportunity, civic participation and fulfilling leisure.
 Failure in education now greatly increases the risk of social marginalisation.
 The Leverhulme project aims to explain how that role of education has come about using the uniquely rich set of educational surveys of Scotland that date back to 1932 and extend to the present century.
 Scotland pioneered the use of high-quality national surveys in education.
 It led the world in the use of statistics as a means of explaining students' learning and understanding how their learning relates to their social context and opportunities.
 That distinctive history attracted international admiration, and was sustained as a highly creative though often tense partnership among government, school teachers, and academic researchers.

-This work investigates some aspects of the historical background.
+This work investigates some aspects of the historical background to these educational changes.
 Examples of publications are:

 Paterson, L. (2018), ‘The significance of the Education (Scotland) Act, 1918’, Scottish Affairs, 27, pp. 401-424.